MaxvanHaastrecht/MaxvanHaastrecht.github.io/_publications/shared_cti.md

 title: "A Shared Cyber Threat Intelligence Solution for SMEs"
 collection: publications
 permalink: /publication/cti-2021
 excerpt: 'A problem shared is a problem halved.
-Yet, shared CTI is rarely used in solutions to address SME needs.
-Let's change that!'
+Yet, shared CTI is rarely used in solutions to address SME needs.'
 date: 2021-11-24
 venue: 'Electronics'
 paperurl: 'https://doi.org/10.3390/electronics10232913'